 This week, we attended the annual Midwest Digital Marketing Conference at Union Station in Downtown St. Louis.
-The entire two-days was buzzing with social media gurus, content specialists, analytics pros and many others in the digital marketing space.
-It was a great environment jam-packed with information, social media updates and interesting strategies to grow our digital marketing presence and better help our clients.
+The entire two days was buzzing with social media gurus, content specialists, analytics pros and many others in the digital marketing space.
+It was a great environment jam-packed with information, social media updates and interesting strategies to grow our local, national, and midwest digital marketing presence and better help our clients.

 - Think of competitors as opposites.
 Speaking of competitors, think outside the box when it comes to who you compete with.
 Travel companies such as Southwest analyze their airline competitors but they also focus on alternative forms of travel such as Greyhound and Amtrak.
 Who would have thought!